COMPUTER VISION FOR THE PHARMACEUTICAL INDUSTRY

 The pharmaceutical industry is an immensely powerful sector, representing the world’s 6th largest economic market.
 Its economic power and important influence on global health carry a great responsibility, which the sector must respect through upholding strict standards and responding to specific challenges and expectations.
 Due to the constant inspections that the industry is subject to, it must ensure strict controls throughout the development and production of medicines.

 To support companies with this task, a “Pharma 3.0” model is currently being developed and is beginning to transform the traditional codes of the industry.
-Artificial intelligence is increasingly proving itself as the number one tool for the modernization and productivity in the pharmaceutical industries.
+Computer Vision is increasingly proving itself as the number one tool for the modernization and productivity in the pharmaceutical industries.

 The amount pharmaceutical companies spend on R&D per year